On the floor of Kīlauea Iki

 Kīlauea Iki Trail

-Of interest: Rain forest, birds, insects, 1959 lava lake, steam vents, cinder and spatter cone.
+Of interest: Walking through a rain forest, viewing native birds, walk on the 1959 lava lake, view steam vents, cinder cones and spatter cones.

-- Distance from Visitor Center to trailhead: 2 miles.
+- Distance from Visitor Center to trailhead: 2 miles (3.2km).

 Link to: Lisa Frein's journal of her hike on the Kīlauea Iki trail (2003).